ronschaeffer/video_doorbell_voice_response/README.md

 ## Building the doorbell

 The design of the doorbell is very specific to my need where the doorbell had to fit on the narrow doorframe and be positioned at an angle.
+On the plus side, it's well protected from rain, so I didn't have to make it waterproof.

 I've wired a 5V (actually USB) cable through the doorframe so that the doorbell has constant power.
 The cable is not visible inside the house.